geerlingguy/ansible-role-postgresql/README.md

     - role: geerlingguy.postgresql
       become: yes
 ```

+If you are running this role with `ansible-core`, install the
+`community.postgresql` collection first so the PostgreSQL modules used by the
+role are available.
 ## Role Variables

 Available variables are listed below, along with default values (see `defaults/main.yml`):